 The life context of the question is all too familiar.
-The issue arises in our darkest hours—in the hospital ward, in the doctor’soffice, when the unfavorable test results return.
+The issue arises in our darkest hours—in the hospital ward, in the doctor's office, when the unfavorable test results return.
 Our need often arises unexpectedly and then consumes us.

 Embedded in the question are two key assumptions.
 First, that ours is a God of miracles, including healing.
 A quick evaluation of Scripture attests that miracles display God's power (Jer.
 10:12), arouse wonder (Exod.
-4:21), and function as a sign to confirm His message (Matt.
+4:21), and function as a sign to confirm his message (Matt.
 12:39-40).

 The second assumption is that believers are instructed to pray fervently.
-The Thessalonians are commanded to "pray continually”(1 Thess.
+The Thessalonians are commanded to "pray without ceasing" (1 Thess.
 5:17) because habitual prayers express dependence on God.
-And positioned as little children, we anticipate "good gifts” from our heavenly Father (Matt.
+And positioned as little children, we anticipate "good things" from our heavenly Father (Matt.
 7:11).
-Yet threeadditional points are critical.
+Yet three additional points are critical.

-Yet God repeatedly chooses to veil the ways in which He exercises those rights.
+Yet God repeatedly chooses to veil the ways in which he exercises those rights.
 Hence our requests will not always coincide with God's response.
 Peter understood this as it applied to suffering: "So then, those who suffer according to God's will should commit themselves to their faithful Creator and continue to do good" (1 Pet.
 4:19).

 Second, our tendency is to doubt God's sovereignty in the midst of tumultuous times.
-Unfortunately, when we doubt we presume to comprehend more than He does.
-Yes, from our vantage point we might think that God's miraculous intervention would produce waves of affirmation to His authority.
-Yet in reply to the "rich man," Jesus said, "If they do not listen to Moses and the Prophets, they will not be convinced even if someone rises from the dead" (Luke 16:31).
+Unfortunately, when we doubt we presume to comprehend more than he does.
+Yes, from our vantage point, we might think that God's miraculous intervention would produce waves of affirmation to his authority.
+Yet, in reply to the "rich man," Jesus said, "If they do not listen to Moses and the Prophets, they will not be convinced even if someone rises from the dead" (Luke 16:31).

-Instead, the nature of our faith is being “certain of what we do not see" (Heb.
+Instead, the nature of our faith is to be "certain of what we do not see" (Heb.
 11:1).
 While the world looks for proof in signs and wonders, we should never forget that "the message of the cross is foolishness to those who are perishing, but to us who are being saved it is the power of God" (1 Cor.
 1:18).
-It is in this power that He asks us to trust in Him.
+It is in this power that he asks us to trust in him.

 Third, we must embrace the sufficiency of God's grace in all circumstances.
-In other words it is imperative that the God of the mountaintop also be the God of the valley.
+In other words, it is imperative that the God of the mountaintop also be the God of the valley.
 The apostle Paul requested three times to be healed of his "thorn in the flesh."
 The response from the Lord?
 "My grace is sufficient for you, for my power is made perfect in weakness" (2 Cor.
 12:9).
-The sufficiency of God's grace is found in that we can endure suffering just as Jesus endured the cross!
+The sufficiency of God's grace is found in that we can endure suffering just as Jesus endured the Cross!

 Jesus endured for the "joy set before him" (Heb.
 12:2), and God's grace allows us to do the same.
-Our affliction is purposeful and passing, and although we may not be able to understand it, we must cling to God's goodness and follow the pattern of His Son.
+Our affliction is purposeful and passing, and although we may not be able to understand it, we must cling to God's goodness and follow the pattern of his Son.

 "Experience cannot be allowed to have the final word—it must be judged and shown up as deceptive and misleading.
 The theology of the Cross draws our attention to the sheer unreliability of experience as a guide to the presence and activity of God.
-God is active and present in His world, quite independently of whether we experience Him as being so.
+God is active and present in his world, quite independently of whether we experience him as being so.
 Experience declared that God was absent from Calvary, only to have its verdict humiliatingly overturned on the third day."

 As with the Cross, our darkest hour may be God's finest moment.
-It may be there that He does his greatest work—albeit unseen to us.
+It may be there that he does his greatest work—albeit unseen to us.
 Thus instead of letting circumstances consume us, we are to be consumed with God.
-To that end, we pray without ceasing, trust in His sovereignty, and find comfort in His hope.
+To that end, we pray without ceasing, trust in his sovereignty, and find comfort in his hope.

-This article originally appeared in Christianity Today, September 2004, vol. 48, no. 9, page 80.
-Used with permission.
+This article originally appeared in the Christianity Today September 2004, Vol. 48, No. 9, Page 80.